 Breath of Fire Exercise for Beginners

 Deeply ingrained in Kundalini yoga, a breath of fire is done by rigorous movement of the navel area while the whole body is still and relaxed.
 When you inhale, the navel area moves out and when you exhale, you deliberately push the navel towards the spine.
-It could be a bit challenging for the beginners, but once you master it, you feel like going on indefinitely.
+It could one of the challenging yoga breathing exercises for beginners, but once you master it, you feel like going on indefinitely.